mariofsalles/apigee-kvm-viewer/README.md

 ```
 npm start
 ```
-Now, you should be able to use the graphic interface for kvms.
+Now you should be able to use the graphic interface for kvms.